RhetTbull/osxphotos/docsrc/source/tutorial.md

  │           │      │ │       │ │  │
  └──> insert title  │ │       │ │  │
              │      │ │       │ │  │
-             └───> is title blank?
+             └───> is there a title?
                     │ │       │ │  │
-                    └───> if not, is descr blank?
+                    └───> if so, is there a description?
                       │       │ │  │
-                      └───> if not, insert new line
+                      └───> if so, insert new line
                               │ │  │
                               └───> if descr is blank, insert nothing │  │